19 May, 2017

 There are so many more!
 This is a good first stab.
 Have a wonderful time in Paris!
 It's the most wonderful city, and such a friendly size.

-And once you've booked your Eurostar tickets, you can book your Final Discount Tier Tickets for The Good Life Experience here.
+And once you've booked your Eurostar tickets, you can book your tickets for The Good Life Experience here.